extend-commerce/docs/quick-order/Product_tables_Setup.md

 * Click on the newly added **Product Table App** block.

-* Paste the unique Product Table ID you copied earlier into the appropriate field.
+* Paste the unique Product Table ID you copied in **Step 1** into the field shown and the Product Table will instantly be populated on the page.
   ![Quick_Order_Setup](./images/quick-32.png)

 ### 5. Save Your Changes